adrienjoly/npm-pdfreader/README.md

 ## Raw PDF reading

 This module exposes the `PdfReader` class, to be instantiated.
+You can pass `{ debug: true }` to the constructor, in order to log debugging information. (useful for troubleshooting)

 Your instance has two methods for parsing a PDF.
 They return the same output and differ only in input: `PdfReader.parseFileItems` (as below) for a filename, and `PdfReader.parseBuffer` (see: "Raw PDF reading from a PDF already in memory (buffer)") from data that you don't want to reference from the filesystem.